afpineda/SimWheelESP32Config/doc/Dev_notes.md

 ### Delphi implementation

 Can be found in the "delphi-implementation" branch of this project.
-Currently not active but maintained.
+Currently not active nor maintained.
 However, this situation could be reverted in the future.
 This implementation works with data version 1.1, but not with previous ones.